lpc-rs/lpc8xx-hal/README.md

 Are you familiar with the LPC82x family?
 We need your help, even if you are not using LPC82x HAL.
 Some design issues require feedback from people familiar with the hardware and how it is used.
 Check out the [help wanted] tag on the issue tracker.

 Do you want to contribute to LPC82x HAL?
 There's a number of [good first issues] on the issue tracker.
-If you're unsure about anything, checkout out our documentation on [how to contribute], or just ask!
+If you're unsure about anything, check out our documentation on [how to contribute], or just ask!

 [help wanted]: https://github.com/braun-robotics/rust-lpc82x-hal/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22
 [good first issues]: https://github.com/braun-robotics/rust-lpc82x-hal/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22